Ultimate 2026 Guide: Walking for Weight Loss & Belly Fat Reduction

 I’m standing there in my Arizona kitchen, mascara running, thinking, “How did I let it go this far?”

-That tears-on-the-scale morning shoved me into our local university lab.
+That tears-on-the-scale morning shoved me into the University of Arizona’s Human Performance Lab.
 They needed guinea pigs; I needed hope.
-Two weeks later my own waist was down 3.9 cm, but the 2025 crowd just crushed my numbers—42 % faster visceral-fat drop, thanks to one tiny cadence tweak.
+Two weeks later my own waist was down 3.9 cm, but the 2025 cohort just crushed my numbers—42 % faster visceral-fat drop, thanks to one tiny cadence tweak.

 Proof on paper: 2023 vs. 2025 results